m-zakeri/IUSTCompiler/README.md

 `Expr3`: Currently, it is the same `Expr2` grammar.

 `AssignmentStatement1.g4`: The grammar to handle multiple assignment statements and mathematical expressions in programming languages like *Pascal* and *C/C++*.

-`AssignmentStatement2.g4`: Currently, it is the same `AssignmentStatement1.g4` grammar.
+`AssignmentStatement2.g4`: It is the same `AssignmentStatement1.g4` grammar with attributes for holding rule code and rule type.

 `AssignmentStatement3.g4`: The grammar to handle multiple assignment statements and mathematical expressions in programming languages like *Pascal* and *C/C++*.
 It provides semantic rules to perform type checking and semantic routines to generate intermediate representation.

 `AssignmentStatement4.g4`: The grammar to handle multiple assignment statements and mathematical expressions in programming languages like *Pascal* and *C/C++*.
 It provides semantic rules to perform type checking and semantic routines to generate intermediate representation.
 It has been implemented to generate intermediate representation (three addresses codes) with minimum number of "temp" variables.

 `CPP14_v2`: ANTLR grammar for C++14 forked from the official ANTRL website.
 Some bugs have been fixed and also the rule identifiers have been added to the grammar rules.